Skip to main content

 Request a free quote and speak with one of our qualified life insurance brokers today.
 They will help you find the right coverage at the best price.

-If you’re looking for a life insurance policy that will be beneficial for estate planning, or you want to make a significant charitable donation upon your death, then whole life insurance may be for you.
-With the policy being guaranteed until the time of your death – not just for a term – whole life insurance provides assurance that your dependents will have financial security at the time of your death (as long as you keep up the premiums).
+If you’re looking for a life insurance policy that will benefit estate planning or want to make a significant charitable donation upon your death, then whole life insurance may be the better choice.
+With the policy guaranteed until the time of your death, whole life insurance assures that your dependents will have financial security (as long as you keep up the premiums).

-So, if the price may be an issue, let’s look at the cost of whole life insurance vs. term.
+If price is an issue, let’s look at the cost of whole life vs. term life insurance.

 Should I get term or whole life insurance?

-When thinking about life insurance, you have to consider both your present financial situation and the long-term benefits of the policy.
-As with any decision, it’s important to look at the options available to you and to consider what is best for your given situation.
+Whether you should purchase a term policy or a whole life policy depends on your present financial situation and the long-term benefits.
+As with any decision, it’s important to consider the options available and what is best for your situation.

-Term life insurance tends to be a good option for young families who require temporary protection while paying off mortgages and saving for the future.
-In other words, protect your assets while you’re building your wealth.
+Term life insurance is a great option for young families who require temporary protection while paying off mortgages and saving for the future.
+This policy type protects your assets while you’re building your wealth.

-However, if you choose a term life insurance policy, be aware that, should you want to renew your policy at the end of the term, the cost of renewal can be substantially higher than when you first signed up for it.
-This because it is more costly to insure older individuals than it is younger ones because the risk is higher for the life insurance companies.
+However, if you choose a term life insurance policy, be aware that, should you want to renew your life policy at the end of the term, the renewal cost may be substantially higher than when you first signed up for it.
+It is more costly to insure older individuals because they pose a higher risk to life insurance companies.

 Whole life insurance is an investment for life where premiums build cash value.
 With most policies offering a guaranteed cost for life, you may find yourself paying more upfront, but in the long term, you will see cost savings and efficiencies.

 For instance, unlike term life insurance, whole life policies can provide individuals with tax-free income through leveraging.
 This works by borrowing money against your own policy, which will need to be paid back with interest, but usually at a much lower rate than bank loans or credit cards.
-These policies could be substantially more expensive on a month-to-month basis initially, but you will also know that the premium will most likely remain unchanged for your lifetime.
+Initially, these policies could be substantially more expensive monthly, but you will also know that the premium will most likely remain unchanged for your lifetime.

 Another way to look at life insurance

-If you’re still trying to decide what is better term life or whole life, consider this.
-When you reach retirement age, your assets should be able to pay for your funeral expenses and leave something for your beneficiaries.
+If you’re still trying to decide whether term life insurance is better than whole life insurance, consider this: When you reach retirement age, your assets should ideally pay for your funeral expenses and leave an inheritance for your beneficiaries.

-However, your beneficiaries will have to pay capital gains on inheritance.
-If it’s of concern, consider a 10-year term policy to cover any money the CRA wants to keep.
-It’s much cheaper than whole life, but it can afford you the peace of mind knowing they’ll get the full value you want for them.
+However, your beneficiaries will have to pay capital gains on the inheritance.
+If this concerns you, consider purchasing a 10-year term policy to cover what the CRA may tax.
+It is much cheaper than whole life insurance and can afford you peace of mind, knowing your loved ones will get the full value you want for them.

 The bottom line

-Should I buy term life insurance or whole life?
-By considering your present financial needs and long-term goals, and by comparing the term life insurance and whole life insurance policies that are available, you’ll be able to make an informed decision about what type of life insurance is right for you.
+Should I buy term life insurance or whole life insurance?
+By considering your current finances and future goals and comparing available term and whole life insurance policies, you can decide what type of life insurance coverage is right for you.
 Planning for your financial needs and those of your dependents after your death is painful, but the right insurance policy can help ensure a positive future for your loved ones.